yetanalytics/pathetic/README.md

 ### select-keys-at

 ```
-Given JSON data and a JSONPath string, return a vector of maps
+Given `json` and a JSONPath string `paths`, return a vector of maps
 that represent the key path into the JSON value.
 If the string
 contains multiple JSONPaths, we return the maps for all strings.
 If no value exists at the selection, return a truncated map with
 "{}" as the innermost possible value.

-The following optional arguments are supported:
+The following `opts-map` arguments are supported:
     :first?
 Returns the maps corresponding to the first path (if
              paths are separated by \"|\").
 Default false.
 ```